BatchLabs/Batch-Cordova-Plugin/README.md

 cordova plugin add <path to where you checked out cordova-plugin>/dist --nofetch
 ```

-If you altered anything in `src/`, make sure you build the plugin beforehand.
+Make sure you build the plugin beforehand, no prebuilt is commited to git.

 # License

+MIT.
 See `LICENSE` file.
-(Spoiler: it's MIT)